GiackAloZ/AcousticWaveCPML.jl/README.md

 We can scale the model size arbitrarily by distributing computation onto multiple GPUs (we need to have them available though! also costly to use a big number of GPUs on Piz Daint)

-CPML boundary conditions seem to work well, more quantitative analysis is needed (recording "seismograms" at specific locations to assess that "spurious" CPML reflections are significantly smaller than the ones from the velocity model itself).
-Also we should compare our solver with other ones that are known to be correct.
+CPML boundary conditions seem to work pretty well, at least for ricker wavelet sources with a specific frequency.
+Comparing our solver with other ones that are known to be correct is one of the next steps.

-Still need to handle checkpointing and gradient computations (this will probably come out with the v1.1.0 version).
+_WIP: functionalities to compute gradients with respect to velocities using the adjoint method and residuals from available data and checkpointing features._

 ## References